deleterium/BurstAT/docs/FunctionsTable.md

 | 0x030a | B_to_Address_of_Tx_in_A | FUN B_to_Address_of_Tx_in_A | B_To_Address_Of_Tx_In_A | if A is a valid tx then B set to the tx address |
 | 0x030b | B_to_Address_of_Creator | FUN B_to_Address_of_Creator | B_To_Address_Of_Creator | sets B to the address of the AT's creator |

-• Tx type is 0 for a normal tx and 1 for a message tx <br>
+• If tx has an unencrypted message, returns 1.
+If there is no message or it is encrypted, returns 0.<br>
 •• Amount will always have the minimum fee subtracted from it<br>
-••• A random id is a 64 bit signed value (that is always returned positive) and this is a blocking function.
-The contract may be stopped until there are entropy to generate the number, from zero (if there are many tx) to 15 blocks (if no tx, only mining) <br>
+••• A random id is a 64 bit signed value.
+The contract will be sleeping during 15 blocks (main net) to generate a number.<br>
 •••• If the tx does not include a message tx then this will zero out the B value

-Note: For all cases where A isnot a valid tx @addr will be set to 0xffffffffffffffff
+Note: For all cases where A is not a valid tx @addr will be set to -1 (0xffffffffffffffff)

 ## 0x0400..0x04ff - Generic functions that check balances and perform ops